Migrating from ngx-formly to ng-forge

 Two related concerns: schema-driven validation (a schema enforces correctness) and JSON-driven form generation (the form structure itself comes from a serialized document, often a backend payload). ng-forge handles both.

-Schema-driven validation. ngx-formly canonically uses JSON Schema for validation via @ngx-formly/core/json-schema's FormlyJsonschema.toFieldConfig(schema). ng-forge integrates with the Standard Schema spec — Zod, Valibot, ArkType, and any other library that implements it — via standardSchema(yourSchema).
+Schema-driven validation. ngx-formly canonically uses JSON Schema for validation via @ngx-formly/core/json-schema's FormlyJsonschema.toFieldConfig(schema). ng-forge integrates with the Standard Schema spec: Zod, Valibot, ArkType, and any other library that implements it plug in via standardSchema(yourSchema).

 - Have the backend emit